✦ ✦

 • Complete supplemental work

-• Attend skill-building sessions
+• Attend skill-building or tutoring sessions

-• Participate in an academic review meeting
+• Participate in an academic review meeting with family and staff

-15) Withdrawal and Termination of Enrollment
+15. Withdrawal and Termination of Enrollment

 15.1 Family-Initiated Withdrawal